hpi-swa-lab/GlyphHub/packages/Bootstrap.package/BTDescriptionList.class/README.md

-A BTDescriptionList is xxxxxxxxx.
+A BTDescriptionList is a container for building tabular-like displays of key-value data.

-Instance Variables
-	items:		<Object>
+## Interna
 items
 	- collection of tuples <keyword, description>